dbertella/conf-sketches/jsday-2016/day-1.md

 With *PWA* you let the user choose and that for @shwetank can be the key.

 ## Functional Programming and Async Programming Workshop
-As I said before I unfortunately take a place for the workshop, that seems interesting but in the reality wasn't that much.
-The topic was tempting but then after a tiny, and interesting, introduction from [@mattpodwysocki](https://twitter.com/mattpodwysocki) people lost the interest.
-Everybody was following the exercise from the reactivex [site](http://reactivex.io/learnrx/), that I really encourage you to take but maybe at your place since there wasn't any pro to be there starring at your computer.
-It's not a critic but a remind to myself: don't be tempted by workshops next year.
-Anyway slide of the presentation can be found [here](https://github.com/mattpodwysocki/jsday-workshop-2016) along with all the other informations.
+The topic was tempting but then after a tiny, and I need to say interesting, introduction from [@mattpodwysocki](https://twitter.com/mattpodwysocki) people lost the interest.

+Everybody was following the exercise from the reactivex [site](http://reactivex.io/learnrx/), that I really encourage you to take but maybe at your place since there wasn't any pro to be there staring at your computer.

+It isn't a critic to him or to the organization but a remind to myself: don't be tempted by workshops next year.

+Anyway slide of the presentation can be found [here](https://github.com/mattpodwysocki/jsday-workshop-2016) along with all the other informations and I encourage you to check them out.

 ## Forgotten funky functions
 @jakobmattsson give a quick talk about javascript in general and what you can easily accomplish with function that you may even forgot.
 In javascript everything is so simple, but it has great things.